About Confluent Operator¶

 Confluent Operator automates the deployment and management of Confluent Platform in the following environments:

 - Amazon Elastic Kubernetes Service (EKS) cluster running on Amazon Web Services (AWS)

 - Azure Kubernetes Service (AKS) cluster running on Microsoft Azure (Azure)

 - Google Kubernetes Engine (GKE) cluster running on Google Cloud Platform (GCP)

 - OpenShift (3.9 or later) cluster running in a datacenter private cloud

 - Pivotal Container Service (PKS) cluster running in a datacenter private cloud

-- Vanilla Kubernetes cluster
+- Vanilla Kubernetes (1.9 or later) cluster

 Refer to the following sections for detailed information about Confluent Operator and how to deploy Operator and Confluent Platform in a Kubernetes or OpenShift cluster.